EstherCsoke/rails-marketplace/README.md

 Messages
 * A message belongs to a conversation
 * It belongs to the user, and is validated in the presence of the message body and the conversation id and the user id
+* It has the foreign key of user
+* There is a boolean indicating whether the message is read or not